Rotate / Zoom

 The command to open the Rotate/Zoom dialog can be found in the or invoked with

 Roll / Rotate

-The Roll/Rotate control allows rotations about the Z axis by dragging the outer ring.
+The active layer can be rotated about the Z axis by clicking and dragging dragging the outer ring of the

-Panning is the action of sliding the image or selection in the same plane as the rest of the layer.
+Panning is the action of sliding the image in the same plane as the rest of the layer.
 Click and drag the control or use the sliders to move the layer around the canvas.

-Using the Rotate/Zoom controls allows an image to be apparently tilted and transformed as if it were at an angle to the viewer.
+Using the Rotate/Zoom controls allows an image to be tilted and transformed as if it were at an angle to the viewer.
 It is relatively easy to create the illusion of depth or perspective using these tools.